A user experience (UX) designer defines how a user feels while interacting with a product.

 Believe me, this makes a lot of difference!

 №3.
 Keep Business Objective in Your Mind

-Of course, you need to make a balance between user’s wishlist and your business objectives.
-See how your work is putting value to your business?
-Whether the effort you put to build your design is worth what it costs?
+Of course, you need to make a balance between the users’ wishlist and your business objectives.
+See how your work is putting value into your business.
+Whether the effort you put into building your design is worth what it costs?
 Always answer these questions before moving forward with your client.

 Analyze the requirements keeping in view your business needs.